-Where stoppers or securing devices are fitted to comply with the these requirements, they are to be manufactured of materials, including welding electrodes, meeting the relevant requirements. $\Psi$ CHAPTER 4 CONTAINER SHIPS
+Where stoppers or securing devices are fitted to comply with the these requirements, they are to be manufactured of materials, including welding electrodes, meeting the relevant requirements. \mathbf{J}

+CHAPTER 4 CONTAINER SHIPS

 - 1. The construction and equipment of ships intended to be registered and classed as "Container Ship" are to be in accordance with the requirements in this Chapter, where, "Container Ship" means a ship designed exclusively for the carriage of containers in holds and on deck. - 2.
 Except where specially required in this Chapter, the general requirements for the construction and equipment of steel ships are to be applied. - 3.
 The requirements in this Chapter apply to ships which are single deckers having double bottoms in cargo holds and having decks and bottoms framed longitudinally. - 4.
 The container ships with different type from that specified in Par 3 to which the requirements in this Chapter are not applicable, are to be at the discretion of the Society. - 5.
-In case of the container ships with "SeaTrust(FSA3)" notation of direct fatigue analysis method for the fatigue strength assessment of ship structures in Pt 3, Annex 3-3, 0.66 value of material factor, K on YP40 steel may be taken.
+In case of the container ships with "SeaTrust(FSA3)" notation of direct fatigue analysis method for the fatigue strength assessment of ship structures in Pt 3.
+Annex 3-3.
+0.66 value of material factor.
+K on YP40 steel may be taken.
 However, in addition to Table 9 in Pt 3, Annex 3-3, butt welds in the hatch side coaming and fillet welded joints for fixing outfitting items and etc. may be included in the locations for the fatigue strength assessment. - 6.
-For container ships contracted for construction on or after July 1, 2018, the requirements in Pt 14 Structural Rules for Container Ships are applied.
-(2021)
+The requirements in this Chapter apply to container ships which were contracted for construction on or after 1 July 2018, excluding the vessels which should be applied Pt 14 Structural Rules for Container Ships.
+(2022)

-102. Direct Strength Calculation
+102, Direct Strength Calculation

-- 1. This regulation applies to container ships and ships dedicated primarily to carry their cargo in containers. - 2.
-The procedure for yielding and buckling assessment are to be in accordance with the requirements in Pt 3, Annex 3-2.
+- 1. This regulation applies to container ships and ships dedicated primarily to carry their cargo in - 2.
+The procedure for yielding and buckling assessment are to be in accordance with the requirements in Pt 3, Annex 3-2,